harisanwar64/git-star-count/README.md

 Open http://127.0.0.1:5000 on browser to see output.

 **Note:** <br/>
 -  Try to choose repo with less number of stars (recommended: less than 500 stars) as response time on html increases with increased number of stars in repo.
+This loophole can be fix if spend more time by making external APIs call function asynchronous using asyncio included in python 3 new version.

 ### Application Structure